-As preceding, we can open project files on the iCloud Drive directly and the changes will sync to other devices directly (after opened project be closed).
+As above description, we can open project files on the iCloud Drive directly, and the changes will sync to other devices.

-One good practice is (plus the backup on Mac devices) to copy the project on iCloud Drive to local as a backup on the local device, then to open the iCloud project directly.
-If we changed the project on iCloud incorrectly and be sync to all the devices, we have chance to use the local backup project to replace the one on iCloud Drive
+Additional to the backup on Mac devices, one good practice is to copy the project on iCloud Drive to local as a backup on the iOS device, then to open the iCloud project directly.
+If we changed the plan on iCloud incorrectly and the data be sync to all the other devices, we have chance to use the local backup to replace the one on iCloud Drive

 Please make sure SAME iCloud account on multiple devices, and iCloud Drive option is enabled in iCloud setting